 - This core unit builds on fundamental concepts learnt in CHEM1001, CHEM1002 and CHEM2001.
 The unit contains 18 lectures based on concepts of Chemistry in the Marketplace and follows the text book of the same name.
 The remaining six lectures will be from three visiting industry representatives.
 Topics will be drawn from such areas as chemistry in the

 - Students are able to (1) describe principles and concepts related to international industrial chemistry, including those represented in Western Australia.
-These will include examples from a spectrum of modern chemical industries.; (2) identify the role of compounds and materials found in everyday use in human life, this will include developing an understanding of chemistry in the marketplace and our surrounds.; and (3) carry out advanced laboratory procedures for synthetic, physical and analytical chemistry..
+These will include examples from a spectrum of modern chemical industries.; (2) identify the role of compounds and materials found in everyday use in human life, this will include developing an understanding of chemistry in the marketplace and our surrounds.; and (3) demonstrate advanced laboratory procedures for synthetic, physical and analytical chemistry.

 - Indicative assessments in this unit are as follows: (1) industrial chemistry infographic assessment; (2) written examination; and (3) laboratory reports.
 Further information is available in the unit outline.